View over Lake Thun from Thun Castle

 Outdoor enthusiasts and water sports lovers flock to Lake Thun.
 Swimming spots and lidos are in abundance, canoes and windsurfers can be rented and numerous walking paths meander along the lake’s shore.

 Leisurely one-hour strolls can be enjoyed between Thun and Hünibach and on the Spiez – Faulensee walk.
+Learn more about the latter walk in our podcast.

 Those wanting something more demanding can undertake the 56 kilometre-long Panoramic Circular Trail around Lake Thun which passes over the suspension bridges of Sigriswil and Leissigen.